-Tec Technical indicator description sheet A2 Alignment Improved water sustainability poor water us is currently too high and there is e efficiency, and little water and demand management A1 Indicator short name Total water losses A3 Results- chain level Outcome A7 Rationale implementation percentage of the services (as the cu the expected impro is likely to result consumption.
-New also be costly and a environment.
-Eff demand manager change to current v and there are opp .
+Tec hnical in dicator o descrip otion she et A2 Alignment Improved water sustainability poor water us is currently too high and there is e efficiency, and little water and demand management A1 Indicator short name Total water losses A3 Results- chain level Outcome A7 Rationale implementation percentage of the services (as the cu the expected impro is likely to result consumption.
+New valso be costly and a environment.
+Eff demand manager change to current vand there are opp .
 In particular, the increased population with access to water rrent backlog is addressed), and vement in the standard of living, in a greater per capita water water augmentation schemes will are likely to be detrimental to the ective water conservation and ment brings about the required vater use management practices, ortunities to increase water use in all water use sectors.
 A8 Definition I real) losses, expressed in terms lost per service connection per day.
-INDICATOR ASSIGNMENT WS5.2 A4 Back to Basics pillar Service delivery A9 Indicator Formula Sum total of water losses [((1) System input volume (2) Authorised consumption volume) in m3 x 1000) / (365 x (2) Number of service connections)] A5 Unit of measurement Liters per connection per day A6 Frequency of reporting Annual A10 Indicator origin 7120 Indicator 21.7 MBI indicator IWA indicator Water losses can be calculated as Volume (see data element 2) min Consumption (see data el Consu ata element 2) minus mption (see data element dequate for urban di nnections density is see used if service con ains (e.g. rural distritems).
-IWA PI is L/connection/day as this used in practice.
-MBI specify m3/conneres this performance ty.
-Therefore, in ordecator, a unit conversi is the Authorised ment 3). istribution systems. > 20 / km of mains.
-Inections density is oution systems or nnection/year but is more commonly ection/year, DWS indicator in units of ret o calculate this on is required from in m3 is multiplied A12 Additional notes The IWA code for this performance indicator is Op23.
-The MBI code for this performance indicator is WDM11.
-IWA (and MBI) alternatively specify Water losses in different units to DWS, notably Water losses (m3/connection/year).
-Water losses (m3/connection/year) can be calculated using the following formula: (Water losses X 365 / assessment period) / number of service connections. by a 1000 to convert this to water er Losses in L. rting sibility Арј olies to Munic cipal Cate gory Readiness Ме tro Me etro Yes Tier 1
+INDICATOR ASSIGNMENT WS5.2 A4 Back to Basics pillar Service delivery A9 Indicator Formula Sum total of water losses [((1) System input volume (2) Authorised consumption volume) in m3 x 1000) / (365 x (2) Number of service connections)] A5 Unit of measurement Liters per connection per day A6 Frequency of reporting Annual A10 Indicator origin 7120 Indicator 21.7 MBI indicator IWA indicator Water losses can be calculated as the S Volume (see data element 2) minus the Consumption (see data element This indicator is adequate for urban distrib Used if service connections density is > 20 IWA Op24 shall be used if service connect < 20 / km of mains (e.g. rural distributic bulk supply systems).
+IWA PI is L/connec converted to L/connection/day as this is m used in practice.
+Although IWA/MBI specify m3/connection traditionally requires this performance indic L/connection/day.
+Therefore, in order to performance indicator, a unit conversion is m3 to L. To do this, the Water Losses in m is the Authorised ment 3). istribution systems. > 20 / km of mains.
+Inections density is oution systems or nnection/year but is more commonly ection/year, DWS indicator in units of ret o calculate this on is required from in m3 is multiplied A12 Additional notes The IWA code for this performance indic Op23.
+The MBI code for this performance indic WDM11.
+IWA (and MBI) alternatively specify Water different units to DWS, notably Water lo (m3/connection/year).
+Water losses (m3/connection/year) can be cusing the following formula: (Water losses X 365 / assessment period) / of service connections. by a 1000 to convert this to Wate er Losses in L. Repo respon Арј olies to Munic cipal Cate gory Readiness Me tro Me etro Yes Tier 1